For More information

 Another (unfortunately) obvious place for BallistiCrete these days is in schools.
 Johnson said they’ve had discussions with some school systems about installing the product on their walls, but it’s a matter of where, when, how they’ll do it without alarming everyone, and of course, the idea of whether or not they want to keep it a secret.

 The extremely sad fact of the matter is that it’s a necessary consideration at this point in the United States of America.
-We’re not here to provide price quotes for anyone (Johnson says the cost varies based on the substrate and the thickness desired), but what we can tell you is that it’s not as expensive as you might think.
+While we can’t provide you with an exact estimate of cost (Johnson says the cost varies based on the substrate and the thickness desired,) what we can tell you is that it’s not as expensive as you might think.
+For more information, check out our BallistiCrete page.

 BallistiCrete is something that could be installed over the summer when students aren’t around, and it wouldn’t look like anything special was being done — just regular, routine maintenance like painting or wall repairs.